EC-labs/cec-tutorials/docker/README.md

 The lab assignment has the following requirements:

-1. Run a `notifications-service` container.
-When starting the `notifications-service` you should pass the parameter `--secret-key QJUHsPhnA0eiqHuJqsPgzhDozYO4f1zh`.
-Use the following image `dclandau/cec-notifications-service`.
+1. Running a `notifications-service` container.
+Use the `dclandau/cec-notifications-service` to create the container.
+When starting the `notifications-service` you should pass the parameters `--secret-key QJUHsPhnA0eiqHuJqsPgzhDozYO4f1zh --external-ip localhost`.

-   **Before you continue reading, please try and make sure you tried running the notifications-service image yourself.**
+   **Before you continue reading, please try and make sure you tried running the notifications-service container yourself.**

    If you are struggling with containerizing the notifications-service, in the `docker/assignment` directory there is an example script (`run.sh`) that deploys the